-The month of February is dedicated to the Holy Family.
-This year the first 25 days of February fall during the liturgical season known as Ordinary Time which is represented by the liturgical color green.
-Green, the symbol of hope, is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
-The remaining days of February are the beginning of Lent.
-The liturgical color changes to purple — a symbol of penance, mortification and the sorrow of a contrite heart.
+The month of July is dedicated to The Precious Blood of Jesus.
+The entire month falls within the liturgical season of Ordinary Time, which is represented by the liturgical color green.
+This symbol of hope is the color of the sprouting seed and arouses in the faithful the hope of reaping the eternal harvest of heaven, especially the hope of a glorious resurrection.
+It is used in the offices and Masses of Ordinary Time.

 Focus of the Liturgy

-The Gospels for the Sundays in February are taken from St. Matthew and St. John and are from Year A, Cycle 2 of the readings.
+The Gospel readings for the Sundays in July 2020 are taken from St. Matthew — all are from Year A, Cycle 2.

 Highlights of the Month